 Early Notables of the Caltay family (pre 1700)

-1654-1727); and John Calley...
-Another 48 words (3 lines of text) are included under the topic Early Caltay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Caltay Notables in all our PDF Extended History products and printed products wherever possible.